Teeny tiny little “found characters”

 And just for the record, here’s a bigger pic by the artist above.

-2 thoughts on “Teeny tiny little “found characters”
+2 responses to “Teeny tiny little "found characters"”

 Leave a Reply